influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/window.md

 A single input record will be placed into zero or more output tables, depending on the specific windowing function.

+By default the start boundary of a window will align with the Unix epoch (zero time) modified by the offset of the `location` option.

 _**Function type:** Transformation_
 _**Output data type:** Object_